 • Cherry Festival

-– In January (this year, 2019, the 9th-13th) is the big event of the year here, the Cherry Festival when people from all over the region come here to celebrate in a sort of Patagonia-family reunion.
+– In January (this year, 2020, the 10th-12th) is the big event of the year here, the Cherry Festival when people from all over the region come here to celebrate in a sort of Patagonia-family reunion.
 The party, now in its 30th edition, features big name Argentine folk music acts, activities for kids and lots of cherries.

 • Los Antigous Birthday Celebration

-– On every fifth of February the inhabitants of Los Antiguos celebrate the now 66-year-old town’s birthday with music, dancing, drink and of course, food.
-The birthday celebrations include a ‘barbecue for the people,’ slow-cooked lambs offered to the hungry masses while local musicians sing and gauchos, Argentine cowboys, dance the night away.
+– On every fifth of February the inhabitants of Los Antiguos celebrate the now 67-year-old town’s birthday with music, dancing, drink and of course, food.
+The birthday celebrations include a ‘barbecue for the people,’ slow-cooked lambs cooked ‘criollo style’ offered to the hungry masses while local musicians sing and gauchos (Argentine cowboys) dance the night away.

 -by George Warren